hlavacs/ViennaLockLessTable/README.md

 ```
 size(): return the number of rows in the table.
 view(): create a view to the table.
-stack(): create a stack from the table.
+push_bak(): insert a new row to the end of the table.
 ```

 ## VlltStaticTableView